-- 8.4 Final Year Student: A final year student while employed in a relieving capacity in place of a house surgeon shall receive a yearly rate of salary of \$31,730 per annum (\$32,654 effective 30 March 2020). - 8.5 Advancement within the scales shall be continuous. - 8.5.1 Provided that where a registrar obtains an appropriate higher qualification the registrar is to proceed to the next step in the scale from the first day of the month following the date on which the qualification is granted, provided further that the registrar shall not be eligible for such an accelerated advancement any earlier than five completed years after graduation (that is after becoming entitled to provisional general scope of practice), and
+- 8.4 Final Year Student: A final year student while employed in a relieving capacity in place of a house officer shall receive a yearly rate of salary of \$41,800 per annum. - 8.5 Advancement within the scales shall be continuous. - 8.5.1 Provided that where a registrar obtains an appropriate higher qualification the registrar is to proceed to the next step in the scale from the first day of the month following the date on which the qualification is granted, provided further that the registrar shall not be eligible for such an accelerated advancement any earlier than five completed years after graduation (that is after becoming entitled to provisional general scope of practice), and - 8.5.2 where the vocational training programme does not require a part II (e.g. FRACP), the registrar shall proceed to the next step in the scale from the first day of the month, three years after they complete the part I examination, provided further that the registrar shall not be eligible for such an accelerated advancement any earlier than five completed years after graduation (that is after becoming entitled to provisional general scope of practice). - 8.5.1A From 18 April 2022 the following provision shall replace clause 8.5.1 and 8.5.2 above.
+Where a registrar obtains a higher qualification the registrar is to proceed to the next step in the scale from the first day of the month following the date on which the qualification is granted, provided further that the registrar shall not be eligible for such an accelerated advancement any earlier than five completed years after graduation (that is after becoming entitled to provisional general scope of practice).
+Higher qualification is determined as per clause 2.0.
+This shall apply to only one

-- 8.5.2 where the vocational training programme does not require a part II (e.g. FRACP), the registrar shall proceed to the next step in the scale from the first day of the month, three years after they complete the part I examination, provided further that the registrar shall not be eligible for such an accelerated advancement any earlier than five completed years after graduation (that is after becoming entitled to provisional general scope of practice). - 8.5.3 The parties agree that Registrars in dual vocational training programmes may access the non-service increment provided under clause 8.5.1 or 8.5.2 on more than one occasion where they obtain the specified qualifications in each respective vocational scope. - 8.5.4 Where a Registrar who is a dual trainee is already on step 10 of the Registrar scale, when they would qualify for the qualification-based increment in 8.5.1 or 8.5.2 in respect of their second vocational scope, they shall, for the following year receive a one off allowance of \$5,000, paid on a fortnightly basis in addition to their regular salary.
-For the purposes of this clause a dual trainee means a Registrar who participates in two vocational training programmes that entitle registration in two vocational scopes of practice.
-Any interpretation issue that arises from this new clause shall be referred to NREG for resolution. - 8.5.5 Thereafter advancement through the scale shall be continuous on the normal incremental date. - 8.5.6 Steps 8, 9 and 10 of the Registrar scale are restricted to Registrars who are in training programmes leading to registration under a vocational scope of practice in New Zealand. - 8.6 On appointment to a registrar position all experience as an acting registrar, or other service which is considered by the CEO to be directly relevant shall be credited for the purposes of determining the commencement step on the registrar scale.
+- higher qualification unless undertaking dual vocational registration in accordance with clause 8.5.3. - 8.5.3 The parties agree that Registrars in dual vocational training programmes may access the non-service increment provided under clause 8.5.1 or 8.5.2 (or 8.5.1A) on more than one occasion where they obtain the specified qualifications in each respective vocational scope. - 8.5.4 Where a Registrar who is a dual trainee is already on step 10 of the Registrar scale, when they would qualify for the qualification-based increment in 8.5.1 or 8.5.2 (or 8.5.1A) in respect of their second vocational scope, they shall, for the following year receive a one off allowance of \$5,000 (\$5,300 p.a. from 18 April 2022), paid on a fortnightly basis in addition to their regular salary.
+For the purposes of this clause a dual trainee means a Registrar who participates in two vocational training programmes that entitle registration in two vocational scopes of practice. - 8.5.5 Thereafter advancement through the scale shall be continuous on the normal incremental date. - 8.5.6 Steps 8, 9 and 10 of the Registrar scale are restricted to Registrars who are in training programmes leading to registration under a vocational scope of practice in New Zealand. - 8.6 On appointment to a registrar position all experience as an acting registrar, or other service which is considered by the CEO to be directly relevant shall be credited for the purposes of determining the commencement step on the registrar scale.
 Guidelines for assessing relevant experience shall be agreed between the parties